Wild Coachella Lecture Series

 6pm, March 4: The Genius of Birds

-A look at birds of the Pacific flyway in the context of the current environmental crisis.
+A look at bird intelligence.
 Speaker Jennifer Ackerman is a nature writer and the author of "The Genius of Birds."
-RSVP now!

 6pm, April 1: Coexisting With Coyotes